Azure/missionlz/src/docs/command-line-deployment.md

 src/deploy.sh -s {your_subscription_id}
 ```

+Deploying to another cloud?
+See [Quickstart in another cloud](#Quickstart-in-another-cloud) for how to do that.

 Once the deployment is complete, you'll be presented with a command that will clean up all of the resources that were deployed:

 ```plaintext